 - In order to ensure a healthy ecosystem for the site and in tune with its ethos of care for the environment, the Company only accepts the use of fully biodegradable and environmentally-friendly coffins.
 These include coffins made of wicker, bamboo, softwood, recycled paper (papier-mâché) and cardboard.
-Shrouds, ideally in natural fibers, are also acceptable.
+Shrouds made of natural fibres are also acceptable.

 - A body that has been embalmed, or otherwise treated with noxious and toxic chemicals, cannot be interred at the Site and burials in body bags of any type are also not permitted.

 - Interments cannot take place at the Site until the death has been legally registered and the appropriate documentation received by the Company.

 - Cremated remains may not be scattered at the Site.
 Allowing this practice would alter the chemical balances needed to support a natural reserve.